jvio/chat-room/README.md

 ## Requirements

-For this application I wanted to cover the following user stories:
+For this application, wanted to cover the following user stories:

 * Allow user to login.
 * Allow user to register.